source-data/soda-curation/README.md

 ### Prompt Handling Differences

-There's an important distinction in how prompts are handled between OpenAI and Anthropic implementations:

 1. **OpenAI**:

    - For OpenAI, prompts are typically stored in the AI assistant and updated when the script runs.
    - Changes to the prompt files will be reflected the next time you run the pipeline.
    - The `structure_zip_assistant_id` in the configuration is used to identify and update the assistant with the new prompt.

-2. **Anthropic**:
-   - For Anthropic, prompts are sent with each API call at runtime.
-   - Changes to the prompt files will take effect immediately on the next run.
-   - There's no need for a separate assistant ID or update process.

 ### Example: Modifying a Prompt